-Since 2005, the Bougainville Autonomous Region has had its own system of autonomous government.
-It has its own cabinet, parliament, police, and constitution.
+Since 2005, the Autonomous Region of Bougainville has had its own system of autonomous government.
+It has its own cabinet, parliament (the House of Representatives), police, and constitution.
 It enjoys a greater degree of self-government than ordinary provinces of Papua New Guinea, but it does not yet exercise all the powers conferred on it by the peace agreement.

 (Last updated April 2022.)